ksingh25/pycom-webthing/README.md

 1. Configure the WiFi password in config.py
 2. Upload the files to pycom-pysense module
-3. Find the ip address obtained
+3. Find the ip address obtained.
+For example scanning for IP addresses in your network using nmap and testing with ping.
 4. Connect to the webthing on your browser http://ip address//
-5. You can interact with it using curl tool (in case ip address was as follows)
+5. You can interact with it using curl tool (assuming that the ip address was 192.168.0.17)

 For example to change the color of RGB LED to any color (color = 13209 here) :